WICG/attribution-reporting-api/README.md

 # Attribution Reporting API

-_This document is an overview of the Attribution Reporting API proposal.
-The API supports measurement of clicks and views with event-level and aggregate reports..
-If you're looking specifically for the explainer for event-level click reports that used to live on this page, head over to [Attribution Reporting for Click-Through Measurement](https://github.com/WICG/conversion-measurement-api/blob/main/event_attribution_reporting_clicks.md) instead._
+_The Attribution Reporting API supports measurement of clicks and views with event-level and aggregate reports._

+_This repository hosts multiple technical explainers that specify various features of the API.
+This document offers an overview of the API and its explainers._

+## Just getting started?

+This repository hosts detailed technical explainers.
+Before diving into these, check out these newcomer-friendly resources:

+- For a quick overview of Attribution Reporting, head over to [Attribution Reporting in five minutes](https://developer.chrome.com/docs/privacy-sandbox/attribution-reporting-event-introduction/).
+- For an an in-depth introduction to the API's use cases, features, and privacy model, read [Introduction to Attribution Reporting](https://developer.chrome.com/docs/privacy-sandbox/attribution-reporting-introduction/).

+These articles, as well as additional API guides and blogposts for this API, are listed [here](https://developer.chrome.com/docs/privacy-sandbox/attribution-reporting/).

 ## Participate